eduardocasino/kim-1-programmable-memory-card/tools/README.md

     -e/--enable RANGE       Sets the specified RANGE as enabled.
     -r/--readonly RANGE     Configures the RANGE as ROM -w/--writable RANGE     Configures the RANGE as RAM -i/--input FILE         Uses yaml FILE for configuration.
-See the config file format below,
+See the config file format below.
+    -o/--output FILE        File to save the config to

 RANGEs may be specified multiple times.
 The options are interpreted in the following order:
 FILE, disable, enable, readonly and writable.
 So, for example: